 - i) Riders will commence practice from the pit lane when the green light is displayed at the exit of the pit lane. - ii) The duration of practice will commence from the illumination of the green light.
 A count-down will be shown on the official Timekeeping monitors to indicate the minutes of practice remaining. - iii) The end of practice will be indicated by the waving of a chequered flag at which time the pit exit will be closed.
-A rider's time will continue to be recorded until he passes the finish line after the allotted time has elapsed.
-After the chequered flag, riders complete one additional lap prior to entering the pits. - iv) If practice is interrupted due to an incident or any other reason, then a red flag will be waved at the start line and at all marshals posts.
+The end of a practice session is determined by the end of the allotted time for the session as shown by official timekeeping. - A rider's time will continue to be recorded until he/she passes the finish line after the allotted time has elapsed.
+After the chequered flag, riders complete one pit-in lap prior to entering the pits. - iv) If practice is interrupted due to an incident or any other reason, then a red flag will be waved at the start line and at all marshals posts.
 All riders must return slowly to the pit lane.
 When practice is restarted, the time remaining will be that shown on the monitors of the official timekeepers at the moment the red flags were waved, unless otherwise adjusted by Race Direction. - v) After practice has started, it is not permitted for any person to alter the condition of the racing surface of the circuit.
 This includes track Marshals and other Officials, who cannot clean the track surface without prior instructions and/or authorisation from the Race Director and/or the FIM Safety Officer.